modernserf/hashtags-for-humans/docs/talk.md

 But when hashtags came to twitter, there was no builtin support.
 Much like mentions and retweets, they began as conventions that would only later have built-in support.
 This meant that early hashtags functioned like keywords for twitter's builtin search system, which allowed people to use them idiomatically as they would tags on flickr.

-(slide: proposed hashtag syntax from messina's blog) [Groups for Twitter; or A Proposal for Twitter Tag Channels](http://factoryjoe.com/blog/2007/08/25/groups-for-twitter-or-a-proposal-for-twitter-tag-channels/)
+(proposed hashtag syntax from messina's blog)
+[Groups for Twitter; or A Proposal for Twitter Tag Channels](http://factoryjoe.com/blog/2007/08/25/groups-for-twitter-or-a-proposal-for-twitter-tag-channels/)

 There was a whole syntax for messaging and subscribing to tags proposed, but it was never implemented; twitter never even distinguished between prefixed and inline hashtags as they did between replies and mentions.